Blasphemy law in the United Kingdom: Proposals to amend the law and protests

 The Law Commission published a report in 1985 on Criminal Law: Offences against Religious and Public Worship.
 The report noted that "there is no one agreed definition of blasphemy and blasphemous libel and that it would scarcely be practicable, even if it thought desirable, to amend the common law definition by statute".
 The authors added that "it is now clear that none of the arguments for retaining a law of blasphemy are sufficiently strong to support this view and each of them is outweighed by other considerations which persuade us that a law of blasphemy is not a necessary part of a criminal code.
 Moreover, we have no doubt that any replacement offence which might be devised would in practice prove to be unacceptably wide in ambit."
 The Commission concluded "that the common law offences of blasphemy and blasphemous libel should be abolished without replacement".
 A minority report sought to create a replacement offence such that citizens should not purposely "insult or outrage the religious feelings of others".

 In 2002, a deliberate and well-publicised public repeat reading of the poem The Love that Dares to Speak its Name by James Kirkup took place on the steps of St Martin-in-the-Fields church in Trafalgar Square and failed to lead to any prosecution by the Director of Public Prosecutions.
 It suggested Jesus was a homosexual.
 An earlier reading in 1977 had led to prosecution.
 Outraged Christians tried to drown out the 2002 reading.
 "We have won an important victory for free speech and the right to protest", declared human rights campaigner Peter Tatchell.
 "No one was arrested.
 The police didn't even take our names and addresses.
 The blasphemy law is now a dead letter.
 If the authorities are not prepared to enforce the law, they should abolish it".
-A trial would have involved all those who read and published the poem, including several of Britain's leading writers, academics and MPs.
+A trial would have involved all those who read and published the poem, including several writers, academics and MPs in Britain.
 After the event, Tatchell said "The blasphemy law gives the Christian religion privileged protection against criticism and dissent.
 No other institution enjoys such sweeping powers to suppress the expression of opinions and ideas."

 On 15 May 2002 the House of Lords appointed a select committee "to consider and report on the law relating to religious offenses".
 The committee's first report was published in April 2003; it summarised the state of the law in this area, and found that the present law on blasphemy was unlikely to result in successful prosecution.
 The committee found no consensus on whether a new law against blasphemy was required, but concluded that any law should apply to all faiths.
 Home Secretary David Blunkett responded with plans to criminalise incitement to religious hatred, which became the Racial and Religious Hatred Act 2006, and he suggested the blasphemy law might be repealed once the new law was in force.